 Please install the insulation, according to the illustrations above, that best meets your requirements.
-Blower assembly not shown.

 T&P Insulation Installation

 For increased energy efficiency, this water heater has been supplied with a 2 3/8 in. section of T&P insulation.
 Please install the insulation as shown below.